What are Contextual Education Projects?

 • “Do I have all the professional skills and personal traits necessary to do the work I want to do in the future?
 If not, what is lacking, and how might I use my Contextual Education Project to move myself closer to that future?”

-Once you’ve answered those questions, make a list of project ideas – things like your personal learning goals for the project, the tasks you’d like to complete, the real-life experience you’d like to gain, the leadership opportunities you’d like to have, and/or the outside-of-the-classroom learning you’d like to do.
-The four necessary qualities of a ConEd Project are:
+Once you’ve answered those questions, make a list of project ideas – such as your personal learning goals for the project, the tasks you’d like to complete, the real-life experience you’d like to gain, the leadership opportunities you’d like to have, and/or the outside-of-the-classroom learning you’d like to do.
+Students have completed a wide variety of Contextual Education Projects over the years, and you’re encouraged to “dream big!”
+As you continue your planning process, just be sure to keep in mind the following requirements for a ConEd Project:

 1. Real-Life Contextual Learning